 13) Journal’s article submission charges: No charge.

-15) Downloading of full-text of the journal: Free
+15) Open Access downloading of full-text of the journal: Free.

 16) Article identifiers the journal use: DOI is provided.